-Pre-req: PSY 205, PSY 209, or equivalent introductory psychology course
+Pre-req: PSY 205 or PSY 209, or equivalent foundational Psychology course

 Department: Psychology